 Let’s plan this trip.
 I can help you once I know where you’re going and what you want to do there.
 Where would you like to go?
 You’ve been to Portland recently.

-- Next steps on Echo Show
+- Next steps on Echo Show and Echo Spot

 - With a screen, you can be more sparing with asking questions to keep the conversation going, and rely more on the screen to provide the next step for the user.
 The user can decide to touch the screen or speak to initiate the next step, for example by saying “Alexa, show more.”